znuny/manual/source/developer/general_information/how-it-works.rst

 Generate Translations
 ======================

-To collect translatable strings into the translation files, use the console command ``otrs.Console.pl Dev::Tools::TranslationsUpdate``.
+To collect translatable strings into the translation files, use the console command ``bin/znuny.Console.pl Dev::Tools::TranslationsUpdate``.
 This command parses source files for all translatable strings.
 The script then places the strings into the translation file.

 For the framework and other modules listed in our Weblate, the script creates .pot and .po files.
 These files are used to push the translatable strings to `Weblate <https://weblate.org/en/>`_ and pull the translations from there.

 For performance, the framework uses Perl files for translations.

-``otrs.Console.pl Dev::Tools::TranslationsUpdate`` generates these files as well.
+``bin/znuny.Console.pl Dev::Tools::TranslationsUpdate`` generates these files as well.

 There are two different translation cache file types.
 These are used in the following order.